Graduate Certificate in African Studies

-For a full list of approved courses both within the Pardee School of Global Studies and from the University’s other schools and colleges, please consult the center’s assistant director.
+For a full list of approved courses both within the Pardee School of Global Studies and from the University’s other schools and colleges, please consult the Assistant Director of the African Studies Center.

 To receive the certificate, students must:

 - Successfully complete at least 16 credit hours of coursework from the African Studies curriculum with a minimum grade of B in each course.

 - Include courses from at least two departments or schools.

 - Include no more than 8 credit hours of coursework in directed study or research.

 - Complete a significant piece of research such as an MA or MFA thesis or doctoral dissertation, or two substantial research papers in graduate-level seminars, on Africa.